devjusty/export-urls-and-meta/readme.txt

 = How do I remove all plugin data upon deletion? =
 We use `register_uninstall_hook` to delete saved settings from the database when the plugin is deleted via the WordPress admin.

-== Changelog ==

-= 0.0.10 =
-* Added Rank Math support
-* Added an option to include the homepage if no static front page is set
-* Added product category exports
-* Improved WP_Filesystem usage
-* Clean up settings with uninstall hook